LazaUK/AOAI-EntraIDAuth-SDKv1/README.md

     ]
 )
 ```
-4. If authentication is successful, called GPT model should generate relevant completion.
+4. If authentication is successful, the called GPT model should generate relevant completion.
 ``` JSON
 The sunflower, a vibrant echo of the summer sun, stands tall with its large, rough stem that hoists the bright yellow petals aloft.
 Each flower is actually a composite of hundreds of small florets that cluster together to form the eye-catching disk, circled by the flamboyant sun-like halo.
 This cheerful bloom not only follows the day's sun, performing a slow dance from east to west, but is also a symbol of loyalty and adoration.
 ```

 ## Scenario 3: Authenticating with Entra ID - Service Principal
->**Note**: Ensure that your Service Principal has "**Cognitive Service OpenAI User**" role assigned to it on Azure OpenAI resource.
+>**Note**: Ensure that your Service Principal has the "**Cognitive Service OpenAI User**" role assigned to it on the Azure OpenAI resource.
-1. To use authentication with Entra ID Service Principal, import **EnvironmentCredential** class **and get_bearer_token_provider** function from _azure.identity_ package and instantiate your token provider.
+1. To use authentication with the Entra ID Service Principal, import **EnvironmentCredential** class **and get_bearer_token_provider** function from _azure.identity_ package and instantiate your token provider.
 ``` Python
 token_provider = get_bearer_token_provider(
     EnvironmentCredential(),